yamcs/yamcs-studio/docs/authoring/display-builder.rst

     :align: center

 1. Explorer
-    The `<explorer>`_ contains all projects within the current workspace.
+    The :doc:`explorer` contains all projects within the current workspace.
 In general a project is at the same level as a mission, but this is not strictly necessary.
 When we launch Yamcs Studio with a new workspace, it will always automatically create the YSS project.
 Once you have added your own project, you can remove YSS Landing and it will not be auto created anymore.

     A project contains Operator Displays (``*.opi``), images, style definitions (``*.def``), custom scripts (``*.js``), etc. By right-clicking an OPI file, displays can be opened in two different modes.